FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Experiments

-In section \ref{Gradient_divergence}, we formulate a convex optimization problem to solve the gradient divergence problem.
-In FedIN, we can update the intermediate layers by the gradients from the local training and IN training at the same time by Eq. \ref{updated_gradients}, which is the solution to the gradient divergence problem.
-In this experiment, we demonstrate that our solution is advantageous and effective in solving the gradient divergence problem.
+In section \ref{Gradient_divergence}, we propose a convex optimization formulation to address the gradient divergence.
+In FedIN, we simultaneously update the intermediate layers by the gradients from the local training and IN training by Eq. \ref{updated_gradients}.
+This approach, referred to as gradient alleviation, serves as a solution to the gradient divergence problem.
+In this experiment, we highlight that our solution is advantageous and effective in solving the gradient divergence problem.

-\figurename~\ref{fig_ignore} illustrates the results of solving the gradient divergence problem and ignoring this problem.
-When FedIN ignores this problem, it updates the entire model from the local training, and then continues to update the intermediate layers from the IN training, while totally ignoring the gradient divergence problem created by the two different training processes.
-The red curve is the result when we update the intermediate layers by Eq. \ref{updated_gradients}, while the blue curve is the result of ignoring the gradient divergence problem.
-When we apply the solution to the gradient divergence problem, the performance will improve from 1\% to 2\%, which proves that our solution to the gradient divergence problem is useful and efficient without adding any additional burdens to the clients or the server.
+\figurename~\ref{fig:acc_noniid_cifar10_ablation} illustrates the results of considering the gradient divergence problem and ignoring this problem.
+When FedIN disregards this problem, it updates the entire model from the local training, and then continues to update the intermediate layers from the IN training, as depicted by the result of FedIN w/o Opt in \figurename~\ref{fig:acc_noniid_cifar10_ablation}.
+The accuracy achieved by FedIN surpasses that of FedIN without gradient alleviation (FedIN w/o Opt), and the convergence speed of FedIN is also accelerated, as observed in Figure \ref{fig:acc_noniid_cifar10_ablation}.
+Furthermore, the application of gradient alleviation leads to a performance improvement of 1\% from \tablename~\ref{tab:acc_CIFAR10_ablation}.
+These findings validate the effectiveness and efficiency of our proposed solution to the gradient divergence problem.
+It is noteworthy that gradient alleviation does not impose any additional burdens on either the clients or the server.